Elefant9477/Elefant9477/README.md

 🍪 I mostly post codes in a specific period (Mid-Autumn to Mid/Late-Winter).

-🍳 Other months I live and cook in Codespaces.
+🍳 Other months I cook in Codespaces.

 🧮 Usually code in TypeScript, JavaScript, HTML and Python.